viky-ai/website/doc/how-to/work-with-internationalization/index.md

   </p>
 </aside>

-Now annotate both formulations with entities lists.
+Now, annotate both formulations with entities lists.
 Notice that in English and in French those two annotations uses the same pattern, namely an instruction followed by a food.
 It does not depend on any natural language anymore.
 In order to avoid this duplication we can recreate such formulation in the "No language" tab and delete the English and French formulations.
 This tab is the place to put formulations describing the common patterns between languages.

 ![Formulation factorised pattern screenshot](./img/06_formulation_factorized_pattern.png "Formulation factorised pattern")